 Every autumn, millions of salmon defy the odds as they leave the comfort of the Pacific Ocean for the struggles of British Columbia’s western river systems to spawn.
 Seeking out the very stream bed in which they hatched, the Salmon endure a journey perhaps greater than that of any other species on the planet.
 Canada Fisheries estimate the amount of salmon making the journey is upwards of 20 million and the spectacle can be viewed from Goldstream National Park all the way to Kamloops and Salmon Arm in the interior of BC.

-Congregating in huge mass, and with deteriorating bodies, the fish battle for the best spots to spawn, after which their journey comes to an end.
-But, like all natural events, the sacrifice of one individual benefits another.
+Congregating in a huge mass, and with deteriorating bodies, the fish battle for the best spots to spawn, after which their journey comes to an end.
+But, like all-natural events, the sacrifice of one individual benefits another.
 Dippers can be seen foraging the shallows for eggs, whilst bald eagles swoop down to feed on the fish carcasses washed up on the river’s shore.
 At dawn and dusk, racoons and otters join the feast, along with the striding steps of a curious black bear.
 The salmon run across British Columbia is an incredible example of endurance, migration and the circle of life, making it one of the world’s best wildlife vacations.

 Often found in groups of up to 30, the Mountain Gorillas of the Virunga in Central Africa are an elusive species.
 Muscular and proud-looking, they are the largest primates on the planet, but so too amongst the most endangered, with about 880 individuals remaining in the wild.
 Fortunately, thanks to the efforts of conservationists and strict ecotourism practices, their numbers are now increasing.
-In spite of their rarity, with the aid of local guides the gorillas can be seen in their natural environment, chewing on wild celery and fruit in the dense, forested highlands of the Virunga mountains.
+In spite of their rarity, with the aid of local guides, the gorillas can be seen in their natural environment, chewing on wild celery and fruit in the dense, forested highlands of the Virunga mountains.

 With each bands’ movements dictated by a silverback male, the gorillas inhabit a relatively small range, stopping to allow the adults a chance to groom one another, as the young scramble about in the trees.
 The Virunga National Park contains more mammal and bird species than any other protected area in Africa.
-From chimpanzees and forest elephants to the electric-green of the black-collared lovebird, a visit to the Virunga region not only gifts the once in a life time opportunity to observe the majestic mountain gorillas, but a wealth of other wildlife too.
+From chimpanzees and forest elephants to the electric-green of the black-collared lovebird, a visit to the Virunga region not only gifts the once in a lifetime opportunity to observe the majestic mountain gorillas but a wealth of other wildlife too.